apache/airflow/docs/apache-airflow/concepts/scheduler.rst

 - :ref:`config:scheduler__max_tis_per_query`
   The batch size of queries in the scheduling main loop.
-If this is too high, SQL query performance may be impacted by one or more of the following:
+If this is too high, SQL query performance may be impacted by complexity of query predicate, and/or excessive locking.

-  - reversion to full table scan - complexity of query predicate
-  - excessive locking

   Additionally, you may hit the maximum allowable query length for your db.
   Set this to 0 for no limit (not advised).

 - :ref:`config:scheduler__min_file_process_interval`
-  Number of seconds after which a DAG file is reparsed.
+  Number of seconds after which a DAG file is re-parsed.
 The DAG file is parsed every min_file_process_interval number of seconds.
 Updates to DAGs are reflected after this interval.
 Keeping this number low will increase CPU usage.